PredictLand/PL-TEC-PLPipes/README.md

 command line.

-Both YAML and JSON files are supported (though, we recomended YAML usage as it is usually easier to read).
+Both YAML and JSON files are supported (though, we recomended YAML usage as it is usually easier to read by humans).

+When the same setting appears in several configuration files, the last one read is the one that prevails.

 ### File structure